icecube/dnn_reco/docs/source/pages/models.rst

 via ``num_cpus``.
 Especially if on a GPU, it is advisable to run the |dnn_reco| on batches of events at a time.
-This can be controlled via ``batch_size`` which defines the number of events to reconstruct simulatenously.
+This can be controlled via ``batch_size`` which defines the number of events to reconstruct simulateneously.
 The best settings depend on the hardware setup.
 A good staring point could be 32 or 64.